 Even the French language either is already exempt from this imperfection, or at any rate, with comparatively little difficulty, might be rendered free from it.
-Ou, or ou bien, it is believed, is the diction, or at any rate a diction employed, where the purpose is to present to view the disjunctive sense : employed it assuredly is in this sense, and, it is believed, seldom if ever employed in the other: while, when put between two substantives, soit is indubitably employed in the sub-disjunctive sense, and seldom if ever, it is believed, in the disjunctive.
+Ou, or ou bien, it is believed, is the diction, or at any rate a diction employed, where the purpose is to present to view the disjunctive sense \cdot employed it assuredly is in this sense, and, it is believed, seldom if ever employed in the other : while, when put between two substantives, soil is indubitably employed in the sub-disjunctive sense, and seldom if ever, it is believed, in the disjunctive.

 In English, if or, being confined to the disjunctive, or say were the diction employed, and that exclusively, where the sense meant to be presented is the sub-disjunctive,-a blemish, so incompatible with certainty and clearness of conception, might thus be removed.
 But supposing the improvement were ever so desirable, how the introduction of it could be effected seems not very easy to conceive.
-The inconvenience of departure from habit is an inconvenience, which, in such a case, would be felt by every body : by every body, as well in the capacity of speaker or writer, as well as in that of hearer or reader.
+The inconvenience of departure from habit is an inconvenience, which, in such a case, would be felt by every body : by every body, as well in the capacity of speaker or writer, as in that of hearer or reader.

-The uneasiness produced by every violation of the law of custom, in matters of discourse, is a sort of uneasiness to which every body, without exception, is more or less sensible: precisionavoidance of certainty-is an inconvenience to which, though in many cases so, more seldom than the other is in any case, few indeed are sensible.
+The uneasiness produced by a violation of the law of custom, in matters of discourse, is an inconvenience to which everybody, without exception, is more or less sensible.
+Want of precision-want of certainty-is an inconvenience to which, though in many cases so much more serious than the other is in any case, few indeed are sensible.

-For this same purpose-sub-disjunctive sense-the Latin word alias, a word already applied to this same purpose, would serve full as well, were it not for the displeasing idea attached to it by the use made of it on the occasions on which it is employed, in speaking of this or that man of bad character, who, to elude juscal Somatic and Poeological + Somatics.-To avoid an inconvenience above brought to view, for an equivalent to Posological Somatics, may be employed the single-worded appellative Posology.

-In the consideration of quantity, that of figure may be either taken into account or neglected.
-Hence arises tice, has, at different times, assumed different names.
-For conveying to the eye the import in question, the well-known letters, i.e. might in some measure be made to serve: but id est, of which they exhibit the abbreviation, is crude Latin: and the correspondent English phrase would be felt to be insufferably long.
+For this same purpose-viz. designation of the sub-disjunctive sense, the Latin word aluas-a word already applied to this same purpose-would serve full as well, were it not for the displeasing idea attached to it by the use made of it on the occasions on which it is employed, in speaking of this or that man of bad character, who, to elude justice, has, at different times, assumed different names.
+For conveying to the eye the import in question, the well-known letters, i. e. might in some measure be made to serve: but id est, of which they exhibit the abbreviation, is crude Latin · and the correspondent English phrase would be felt to be insufferably long.